Cantera/cantera-website/pages/science/reactors/reactor.rst

                       \dot{m}_{k,gen} - Y_k \dot{m}_{wall}
                       \tag{4}

-Equations 1-4 are the overning equations for a Control Volume Reactor.
+Equations 1-4 are the governing equations for a Control Volume Reactor.